s01ren/Blog/content/2024/do-i-need-tags.md

 Hm.
 I think the answer depends on the potential benefit of a well structured taxonomy.
 On this blog, it’s mainly used to populate the „if you liked this, you may want to read …“ section below each post.
 I use it to find an older post - if I remember the tag - because scrolling through the tag page with less entries is faster.
 Apart from that?
 Good question.

-Current plan is, since I am anyway working on a new theme for this blog (on my list [since March](/2024/march-2024), I will give the tags overview page a facelift and use the opportunity - assuming motivation lasts - to structure the tags, at least once.
+Current plan is, since I am anyway working on a new theme for this blog (on the list [since March](/2024/march-2024)), I will give the tags overview page a facelift and use the opportunity - assuming motivation lasts - to structure the tags, at least once.

 In a few months, I will check if I was able to follow the structure or if chaos is back.
 And if the latter happens - does someone has a better idea how to solve this? 🤔